 Between 2005 and 2009, the CCOF Foundation led the Going Organic project to provide information about organic certification and production to hundreds of agricultural professionals, and helped 40 farmers to convert more than 4,000 acres to organic production.
 Going Organic also supported the introduction of the USDA organic seal by promoting its acceptance.

-Organic food is now more widely accepted by the public and agricultural community, so the challenges addressed by Going Organic have changed.
+Organic food is now more widely accepted by the public and agricultural community.
 A greater challenge to the organic movement has become producers’ access to key resources that support their economic success and viability.
-As a result, the CCOF Foundation has new priorities to help provide key resources that support economic success and viability for organic producers in 2014.
-Learn more about the CCOF Foundation and how you can support our 2014 goals.
+As a result, the CCOF Foundation has new priorities to help provide key resources that support economic success and viability for organic producers.
+Learn more about the CCOF Foundation and how you can support our goals.